Curious to know why Korean men like to be called oppa or why they ask you to call them that?

 Quick Summary

-• Socially, oppa feels intimate and close while having a positive image from K-dramas.
+- Socially, oppa feels intimate and close while having a positive image.

 Some people say, “Not every Korean man enjoys being called oppa,” but I beg to differ.

-Even Psy said that he made the song “Gangnam Style” because he wanted to be called oppa.
+According to the NewDaily article, even Psy said that he made the song “Gangnam Style” because he wanted to be called oppa,

 Korean men have traditionally taken on the role of guardian.